Skip to content

 Category/Segment Analysis:

-- The bar chart in the lower left corner shows Dollar Sales for each segment by default.
+• The bar chart in the lower left corner shows Dollar Sales for each segment.

-- This bar chart can be manipulated using the SALES MEASURE SELECTION parameter (the other charts will not be affected).
-For example, by switching the SALES MEASURE SELECTION parameter from “Dollar Sales” to “Dollar Sales Chg YA”, the bar chart will provide a look at which segments are adding incremental dollars to the beer category, and which ones have seen a decline in sales in comparison to the same span of weeks a year ago.
+• The bar chart can display different measures by adjusting the SALES MEASURE SELECTION parameter (the other charts on the dashboard will not be affected).
+For example, by switching the SALES MEASURE SELECTION parameter from “Dollar Sales” to “Dollar Sales Chg YA”, the bar chart will provide a look at which segments are adding incremental dollars to the beer category, and which ones have seen a decline in sales compared to the same span of weeks a year ago.

-- This is where the other two style-related dashboard controls come into play (the BEER STYLE LEVELS parameter and the BEER STYLE LEVEL VALUE filter).
-By switching the BEER STYLE LEVELS parameter to "Micro Style", this dashboard’s tree map and bar chart will both be reconfigured to display Micro Styles instead of Beer Styles.
+• For example, by switching the BEER STYLE LEVELS parameter to "Micro Style", this dashboard’s tree map and bar chart will refresh and display Micro Styles instead of Beer Styles.
 In contrast to the "Beer Style" breakout of styles, “Micro Style” is a more granular level of style.
 Micro Styles are sub-styles of the Beer Styles, so Micro Style breaks IPAs out into “American IPA”, “Session IPA” “Imperial IPA”, etc.

-- The BEER STYLE LEVELS parameter and the BEER STYLE LEVEL VALUE filter are intertwined - we can use the parameter to choose which level of style we’d like to explore with, and doing so will change the list displayed in the BEER STYLE LEVEL VALUE filter.
+• The BEER STYLE LEVELS parameter and the BEER STYLE LEVEL VALUE filter are intertwined.
+You can use the parameter to choose which level of style you’d like to explore, and doing so will change the list displayed in the BEER STYLE LEVEL VALUE filter (go ahead and give it a try).
 Since the CMA’s BEER STYLE LEVELS parameter is set to “Beer Style” by default, the list in the BEER STYLE LEVEL VALUE filter will display the Beer Style breakout of styles unless you switch it to a different level of style.
 By switching the BEER STYLE LEVELS parameter to “Micro Style”, the list in BEER STYLE LEVEL VALUE filter will change to display the more granular Micro Style breakout of styles.
 On dashboards like the Rankers, which compare brands and SKUs, you can then select a single Micro Style (e.g., "Imperial IPAs") in the BEER STYLE LEVEL VALUE filter, filtering out all brands which aren't Imperial IPAs from the Ranker's bar chart.

 Package Analysis